layumi/reler-lab.github.io-2/_people/ruijie_quan.md

 <i class="fa fa-envelope-o"></i> `quanruij@hotmail.com`

-Ruijie Quan was Ph.D. student at AAII, University of Technology, Sydney, under the supervision of Prof. Yi Yang.
+Ruijie Quan was a Ph.D. student at AAII, University of Technology, Sydney, under the supervision of Prof. Yi Yang.